Drug Development: The Review Record Behind Asset Decisions

 - Strategy memory and rejected hypotheses

-This is an AI app for your field, and you keep the weights.
+This is a managed App Data app for your field.
 The work does not disappear into a slide deck, a shared folder, or a black-box answer.
 It stays attached to the asset.

 ---